gitsim02/grammy_datacollection/README.md

  - Download the script folder.
 It contains the Edge Selenium Driver executive file as well.
  - Run grammy-award.py

+The script will create a "dcpp_final_grammy.json" file in the same folder.

 Libraries Needed to Install : Selenium, Beautiful Soup, Pandas, lxml